 Adnate is an internationally renowned street artist, famous for his work with Aboriginal communities across Australia and completed the mural in December 2016.
 The four indigenous faces now watch over the tiny community of Sheep Hills and the starry background of the towering portraits has symbolic significance to the local people.

-The Silo Art Trail will continue in 2017 with murals created in Lascelles and Rosebery.
+The Silo Art Trail will continue in 2017 with a final mural to be created in Rosebery.